peter1591/hearthstone-ai/agents/include/MCTS/README.md

   * For example, if two actions can be swapped without any notable difference, the corresponding two tree nodes can in fact map to the one single node.
 * Parallel Monte Carlo tree search

+## Framework Architecture
+The MCTS algorithm are separated from different application-specific settings/configurations.
+The application-specific settings are collected in the [config header](./Config.h) file, and all related classes are collected in the [policy](./policy) namespace.

 ## Thread Safety
 * Support multi-thread environment
 * Support virtual loss to improve multi-thread performance